PHiLOSOPHY: Truth vs Utility, re Religion

 I’m stumped, to be honest.
 Non religious modern culture seems to me to have thrown the baby out with the bath water.
 But older traditions remain too parochial and hide-bound.
 It’s a proper conundrum, no mistake!

-Going back to the TV series, and something that struck me about it: the way the Puritans are about ‘Popery’, and the Cavaliers being High Anglican Tories, in essence, all in the wake of Henry VIII splitting with Rome so he could fiddle whomsoever he pleased…
+Going back to the TV series, and something that struck me about it: the way the Puritans are about ‘Popery’, and the Cavaliers being High Anglican Tories, in essence, all in the wake of Henry VIII splitting with Rome so he could diddle whomsoever he pleased…

 Well, frankly speaking, it’s Benny Hill, or French Boudoir Farce, right?
 And yet it ossifies into these ‘venerable’ traditions.
 Mad!

 Multiple Gods evolve into monotheism, and where we once were supplicants to the caprices of pagan pantheons, we’re now friends with a singular deity who ‘is love’, and cares for all.
+Nothing should demonstrate the man-made evolution of religion, as opposed to its self-proclaimed God-given immutability, more blatantly.

 This evolution seems to me the most obvious proof of religion’s status as a human artefact.
 But it’s more than just an artefact, it’s a quality, or dimension.
-It makes that saying ‘if God didn’t exist, we’d have to invent him’ both literally true, and…
+It makes that saying ‘if God didn’t exist, we’d have to invent him’ a literal truth.
+God doesn’t exist, so we’re continually inventing and re-inventing him/her/it.

 HOME & GARDEN/HEALTH & WELLBEiNG: Bad/Good Friday!?